glorylo/Joyride/docs/GettingStarted.md

    ```
    All the settings under capabilities map directly to [Appiums Capabilities](http://appium.io/slate/en/master/?csharp#appium-server-capabilities).
 The settings are bundled together using [HandyConfig](https://www.nuget.org/packages/HandyConfig/).

    The *capabilities* section includes global capabilities.
-Joyride prefers to launch the app manually by setting *autolaunch* to false.
+Joyride prefers to launch the app manually by setting *autoLaunch* to false.
 Note the *type="System.Boolean"*.
 You have to supply the correct type for the capabilities.
-For example, you want the *newCommandTimeout* capability with a value of "70", also include *type=System.Int32*.
+For example, you want the *newCommandTimeout* capability with a value of "70", also include *type="System.Int32"*.
 If the *type* is not specified, the *"System.String"* is used as the default.

    The *android* and *ios* includes their respective platform capabilities.
 You can safely remove the section for the unused platform.
 Update it with the appropriate app identifier, *bundleId* for *ios* or *appPackage* for *android*.

-   Similarly, create a device target with device specfic capabilities.
+   Similarly, create a *device* target with device specfic capabilities.
 If the same capabilitiy is specified here, it will supersede the capability setting before it.
 Note the *name* of the device.

    Lastly, review the *servers*.
 The default runs on *dev* for localhost.
 However, if you will be running on iOS you will be specifying a separate mac machine running the appium server.

-7. Modify the config settings in Steps\SpecflowHooks.cs file by updating the TargetPlatform to either Platform.Android or Platform.Ios.
+7. Modify the config settings in *Steps\SpecflowHooks.cs* file by updating the *TargetPlatform* to either *Platform.Android* or *Platform.Ios*.
 Also update the target device and ensure the correct server is used.
    ```csharp
         public const Platform TargetPlatform = Platform.Android;  // update either Platform.Android or Platform.Ios